 I’m not normally one for sunrises but when there is in fact something magical in watching the first ray of sunshine break into the day and even more so when a park ranger chants a “mele oli” (chanted poem) in honour of it:

-The next day we headed out to sea.
-After discussing with Lahaina Divers, we decided to do the Cathedrals – beautifully formed lava caves – off the coast of Lana’i and the hammerhead sharks dive off the coast of Moloka’i.
-Later we added a couple of dives on Maui to round it out but even before we got to our first dive site we were joined by a pod of 40-50 dolphins.
+The next few days we spent diving the Cathedrals – beautifully formed lava caves – off the coast of Lana’i, diving with hammerhead sharks dive off the coast of Moloka’i, and some exploring some local dive sites on Maui.
+On our way out to our first dive site, we were joined by a pod of 40-50 dolphins.
 They surrounded the boat when it slowed but as soon as the captain resumed speed they sped up excitedly to ride our bow waves then dropping back to leap through and do flips in the wake.
-I laughed out loud at the site of such pure and obvious joy – they are truly the puppies of the ocean.
+I laughed out loud at the sight of such pure and obvious joy – they are truly the puppies of the ocean.